archivesatncbs/ethics-law-guidebook/docs/appendix-2-further-reading-and-resources.md

 International Federation of Library Associations and Institutions and International Council on Archives.
 (2020).
 IFLA-ICA statement on privacy legislation and archiving.
 International Federation of Library Associations and Institutions.
 Retrieved December 20, 2022, from https://www.ifla.org/publications/ifla-ica-statement-on-privacy-legislation-and-archiving

 Innovate India.
 (2022).
 Inviting Feedback on Draft Digital Personal Data Protection Bill.
-Retrieved on December 23, 2022 from  https://innovateindia.mygov.in/digital-data-protection
+Retrieved December 23, 2022 from  https://innovateindia.mygov.in/digital-data-protection

 Justice KS Puttaswamy (Retd.) and Anr. v.
 Union Of India And Ors [2017] 10 SCC 1 .
 Retrieved December 20, 2022, from https://indiankanoon.org/doc/91938676